Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium: Conclusions and Discussion

 In this work, we prove the existence of a unique market clearing equilibrium among the heterogeneous agents of finite population size under the assumption that they are the price takers.
 We show the strong convergence to the corresponding mean-field limit given in \cite{Fujii-Takahashi} under appropriate conditions.
 In particular, we provide the stability relation between the market clearing price for the heterogeneous agents and that for the homogeneous mean-field limit.
 An extension to multiple populations~\cite{Fujii-mfg} as studied in Section 6 of \cite{Fujii-Takahashi} looks straightforward.
-One of the important topics of the future research is to allow the presence of a major player in the securities market.
-If we adopt the concept of the Stackelberg equilibrium with a leader (major agent) and followers (minor agents), careful investigation of the coupled system of FBSDEs with appropriate convexity and monotone assumptions may prove the existence of the market clearing equilibrium.
-It may be also possible to analyze the mean field limit of the minor agents in the presence of one major agent.
+In the work \cite{Fujii-Takahashi-major}, we have studied the similar problems in the presence of a major agent, who has a non-negligible market share and hence receives a direct price impact from his/her trading.

+One of the important remaining issues is to develop numerical evaluation technique so that we can analyze the dynamics of equilibrium price.
+In particular, understanding the change of volatility of the price process with respect to those of risk-averseness of agents and the order flows from the OTC clients will provide us an important insight of securities markets.
+Adopting the linear-quadratic setup may provide us a semi-analytic solution for this problem.